xanthics/infinity_pickpocket_list/README.md

 Current iteration available [Here](https://xanthics.github.io/infinity_pickpocket_list/)

-File the relevant folder with files from your game, near infinity tested (ARE, CRE, ITM, BCS -- decompiles to BRE, TLK -- manually copied from install folder)
+File the relevant folder with files from your game, near infinity tested.

+Minimum(includes pickpocket): ARE, CRE, ITM, TLK -- manually copied from install folder
+Spawned: BCS -- decompiles to BRE
+Stores: DLG, STO

+If you don't add specific file types, they will be skipped.

 If area names are incorrect update manual/(game name)_area_names.csv